The Thinkpad laptop celebrates its 25th birthday, but how did it become one of IBM’s, and now Lenovo’s, most successful computers?

 IBM released the first ThinkPad laptop in 1992, and it proved to be an instant hit.
 Costing $4,350, the ThinkPad weighed in at 5.7-pounds, and offered the industry’s first 10.4″ TFT colour display.
 It also had a 120MB removable hard drive, coupled with a 486 processor, and ran the Windows 3.1 operating system.

-The machine was always traditionally black in colour and also boasted with a front-loading floppy disk drive (useful for businessmen using the laptop on an airplane), but perhaps what really made the machine stand out was the peculiar red dot in the middle of the keyboard.
+The machine was always traditionally black in colour, with its design allegedly inspired by the Japanese bento box, and also boasted with a front-loading floppy disk drive (useful for businessmen using the laptop on an airplane), but perhaps what really made the machine stand out was the peculiar red dot in the middle of the keyboard.

 Look Mum, No Trackball